mattpe/ucad/08-deployment.md

       <VirtualHost *:443>

         # some existing conf stuff here

-        ...
-        ...
+        #...
+        #...

-        # Choose only one of the following options:
+        # Choose only (uncomment or copy) one of the following configuration options:

-        # conf for URL subpath, e.g.: https://myserver.example.com/api/ <-> localhost:3000
+        # configuration for URL subpath, e.g.: https://myserver.example.com/api/ <-> localhost:3000
         #ProxyPreserveHost On
         #ProxyPass /api/ http://127.0.0.1:3000/
         #ProxyPassReverse /api/ http://127.0.0.1:3000/

-        # OR conf for root path: https://myserver.example.com/ <-> localhost:3000
+        # OR configuration for root path: https://myserver.example.com/ <-> localhost:3000
+        # this is the recommended (easier) option
         ProxyPreserveHost On
         ProxyPass / http://127.0.0.1:3000/
         ProxyPassReverse / http://127.0.0.1:3000/